gristlabs/grist-omnibus/README.md

  * An identity service, Dex https://github.com/dexidp/dex/ -
-   this can connect to LDAP servers, SAML providers, Google, Microsoft, etc, and also (somewhat reluctantly) supports hard-coded user/passwords that can be handy for initial playing around.
+   this can connect to LDAP servers, SAML providers, Google, Microsoft, etc, and also (somewhat reluctantly) supports hard-coded user/passwords that can be handy for a quick fuss-free test.
  * An authentication middleware, traefik-forward-auth, https://github.com/thomseddon/traefik-forward-auth to connect Grist and Dex via Traefik.